oyalgin/DemoCommisionCalculate/README.md

 What you will see on the terminal

-Each 10 second pullin mechanism will run, process orders.
-You can see the logs about.
+Each 10 second task pulling data and processing orders will run You can see the logs about it.

 # Challenge about project

 To calculate commisions in a 10 second, it needs to call commission fee api concurrently.
+Each api call takes 0.5 seconds and sequentailly api call doesn't work to meet requirements.

 # Improvement